Francis Townsend: Promoting the plan

 In September 1933, Townsend wrote a letter to the editor of the local newspaper (the Long Beach Press-Telegram), and launched his career as an old-age activist.
 According to Townsend's autobiographical memoir, New Horizons (1943), his plan originated when he looked out his window one morning in the early depth of the Depression and saw two old women, dressed in once nice, now tattered clothes, picking through his garbage cans looking for food.
 Within two years of his putting forward his plan, over 3400 Townsend Plan Clubs were organized all over America and began exerting pressure on Congress to pass an old-age pension.
-Frances Perkins, President Roosevelt's Secretary of Labor, in her memoir, The Roosevelt I Knew (p.
+Frances Perkins, President Franklin D. Roosevelt's Secretary of Labor, in her memoir, The Roosevelt I Knew (p.
 294) says that Roosevelt told her, "We have to have it [Social Security].
 Congress can't stand the pressure of the Townsend Plan unless we have a real old-age insurance system."
 As Roosevelt said, Social Security was passed by Congress substituting a pay-as-you-go "insurance" scheme for Townsend's far more generous pension plan, but as he told Perkins, it was the Townsend Clubs that forced Congress to act at all.